 8:30am to 4:30pm

 We are very happy that you have chosen to make an appointment with our clinic.
-To ensure your visit goes as smoothly as possible we have our new patient paperwork online so you can have the opportunity to have it prepared before your visit.
+To ensure your visit goes as smoothly as possible we have our Clinical Questionnaire online so you can download it and have the opportunity to have it prepared before your visit.
 This will ensure there is no delay due to filling out paperwork when you arrive for your appointment.

 - Postural Orthostatic Tachycardia Syndrome (POTS)

 - Familial Dysautonomia (FD)

 - Non-Familial Dysautonomia

 The symptoms of dysautonomia conditions are usually “invisible” to the untrained eye.
 The manifestations are occurring internally, and although the symptoms are verified medically they are often not visible on the outside.
 Symptoms can be unpredictable, may come and go, appear in any combination, and may vary in severity.
 Often patients will become more symptomatic after exposure to heat, stressors, excitement or physical activity.
 Patients may find themselves involuntarily limiting their lifestyle activities and isolating themselves in order to compensate for the conditions.